-AI Engineer — Agents, Post-Training, Inference
+AI Engineer — Agents, Large Scale Training, Inference

 Currently: MS in Applied Machine Learning at University of Maryland, College Park